ymirapp/docs/docs/getting-started.md

 While WordPress still supports older versions of PHP, Ymir is a platform for modern PHP.
 The composer requirement is only for installing the Ymir CLI tool.
 Your WordPress project doesn't need to use composer for Ymir to deploy it.

+While not a strict requirement, it's **highly** recommended to have [WP-CLI][7] installed.
+The Ymir CLI tool has advanced functionality available if WP-CLI is present on the local machine.

 ## Installing the Ymir CLI

 Most of your interactions with Ymir will be through the [Ymir CLI][3] tool.
 You cannot deploy your WordPress projects without it.
 You can install it globally (preferred) or in each project that you want to deploy using Ymir.